 A review of FDA data regarding these adverse events revealed that 71 deaths and 174 serious injuries were associated with the da Vinci surgical system.
 A surgeon who contributed to the review said the current FDA self-reporting system is “haphazard and inconsistent.”
 In addition, a 2014 study suggested that the use of the da Vinci surgical robot for ovarian cyst removal could result in more complications than ordinary minimally invasive techniques.
 Other studies showed that surgery with the da Vinci system offered no significant improvement over traditional laparoscopic approaches to other surgeries, including gallbladder removal and colorectal surgery.

-Da Vinci Surgical Robot Lawsuits and When to Contact an Attorney
+Da Vinci Surgical System Lawsuits: When to Contact an Attorney

 If you or a loved one have been injured after undergoing a medical procedure performed with a da Vinci surgical robot system, contact Thomas J. Henry immediately.
 Our experienced defective medical device and dangerous drug attorneys are available 24/7, nights and weekends to take your call and evaluate your da Vinci surgical system lawsuit.
+Our firm has offices in Corpus Christi, San Antonio, Dallas, Austin, and Houston serving clients across Texas and nationwide.
 Call us today for a free case review.